 The copyright of all articles and illustrations published in The Journal of Horticultural Science & Biotechnology becomes the property of the Journal.
 Editorial permission is required to reproduce more than a brief summary of the text, or to reproduce Figures etc in further publication(s), or for commercial purposes.

-After publication, a pdf file of the paper will be sent, free-of-charge, to the corresponding author only.
+A pdf file of the published paper will be sent, free-of-charge, to the corresponding author only.

 Publishers of the Journal for any materials, cultivars, equipment, or protocols described in the paper.
 Publication merely signals